 The material you are cutting should never exceed the visible cutting height of the saw blade.

 All Hi-Tech Diamond saw machines come with two set screws that are located in the aluminum arbor.
-The size of these set screws are 18-8 stainless steel, cup point, 10-32 thread, 3/16″ long.
-They are available at your local hardware store.
+For our 4/5" and 6" trim saws, the set screws are 18-8 stainless steel, cup point, 10-32 thread and 3/16″ long.
+For our 10" slab saws, the set screws are 18-8 stainless steel, cup point, 1/4-28 thread and 1/4″ long.
+These set screws can be found at your local hardware store.

 Rusting occurs when the saw blade is not properly dried off after each use or if the saw blade is left sitting in the saw machine’s water reservoir when not in use.
 The best solution to prevent rusting is to remove the saw blade from your saw machine after each use and dry with a paper towel or cloth.
 Remember to always keep saw blades away from children.